The Time I Went Through Withdrawal

 These can also be part of a migraine for me, but the confusion was much more profound than I had experienced before.
 Days and hours blurred together, and it was all I could do to keep things straight.

 When I look up symptoms of nortriptyline withdrawal, I see all of what I experienced and more.
-One of the key things I did not experience were mood-disturbances (such as uneasiness, anxiety, and agitation).
+One of the key things I did not experience was mood disturbances (such as uneasiness, anxiety, and agitation).
 I felt upset and scared about being sick and not knowing what was wrong, but thankfully my emotions stayed relatively stable considering what I was going through.

-I saw my neurologist the following week—he denied it was withdrawal.
+I saw my neurologist the following week — he denied it was withdrawal.
 I lost my trust in him that day (at least when it came to this issue), though I continued to work with him because his overall plan was helping despite this hiccup.
 I know that no one is perfect, even doctors.
-I gave him an unofficial contract to read over—it asked him to taper my meds and be available to consult with when I was going through medication changes.
+I gave him an unofficial contract to read over — it asked him to taper my meds and be available to consult with me when I was going through medication changes.
 It also said I was willing to self-educate on any new medication I was taking.
 He half-glanced at it but did concede slightly and said he’d taper my meds.
 It was probably about the best response I could expect from him.

 Some symptoms faded in a week, and others took two to three weeks.
 I had months of aches and fatigue afterward, diagnosed as fibromyalgia.
 Though I had fibromyalgia symptoms before the withdrawal, I wonder how it possibly factored into my flare-up of pain and fatigue that year.